dhruvil111/Web-Newsletter/README.md

 # Web-Newsletter
-It's a web newsletter for xkcd comics.
+It's a newsletter for xkcd comics.

 WHY ?
 Because Why Not??